marcosdotonion/lite-glados/README.md

 Ollama for providing a stable model inference environment.

 If you have any questions or need help setting up Lite-GLaDOS, feel free to open an issue or contact me directly.

+### Explanation:
+- **Features**: Describes the two model integration options: Ollama and llama.cpp.
+- **Installation**: Provides steps to set up the environment, install dependencies, and run the program.
+- **Configuration**: Describes how to configure the program for either Ollama or llama.cpp.